Modeling the formation of N2 and CH4 frost on Pluto's slopes: Introduction

-In this paper, we propose to adapt the slope microclimate parameterization developed by \cite{Lange2023} to the case of Pluto.
-Specifically, the objectives of this work are to: \begin{enumerate} \item Describe the seasonal evolution of methane and nitrogen frost on crater slopes over a Pluto year, with particular attention to the sensitivity to thermophysical and optical properties of the ices; \item Discuss the nature of the frosts observed on crater flanks and slopes by \textit{New Horizons}; \item Discuss the potential impact of slope microclimates on Pluto's global climate. \end{enumerate}

-To this end, we describe the parameterization in section~\ref{secmethods}.
-The dynamics of methane and nitrogen frost on sloped terrains, and the nature of the frosts observed by New Horizons are presented in section~\ref{sec:results}.
-The potential global climatic implications of slope microclimates are discussed in section~\ref{sec:discussion}.
-We draw our conclusions in section~\ref{sec:conclusions}.
+In this study, we adapted the slope microclimate parameterization developed by \cite{Lange2023} for Pluto to (1) describe the seasonal evolution of methane and nitrogen frost on crater slopes over a Pluto year, with particular attention to the sensitivity to thermophysical and optical properties of the ices, (2) discuss the nature of the frosts observed by New Horizons on crater flanks and slopes , and (3) discuss the potential effect of the slope microclimates on the global climate of Pluto.
+To this end, we describe the parameterization in Sect.~\ref{secmethods}.
+The dynamics of methane and nitrogen frost on sloped terrains and the nature of the frosts observed by New Horizons are presented in Sect.~\ref{sec:results}.
+The potential implications for the global climate of the slope microclimates are discussed in Sect.~\ref{sec:discussion}.
+We draw our conclusions in Sect.~\ref{sec:conclusions}.